 Cesarean birth photography is a genre with unique challenges around light, space, safety, protocols and simple logistics!
 If you’re completely new to this, head to our Complete Guide to Birth Photography with Alana Prosper first.
 It details everything you need to know to shoot birth photos successfully.
 Once you’ve soaked all her amazing insights, come back to learn those extra bits and ideas that relate specifically to photographing a cesarean birth.

-Just because a planned cesarean birth takes place in a surgical theater, without the spontaneity that generally comes with the onset of natural labour…the birth story doesn’t need to be a clinical one.
-Its equally as emotive as any birth, and as a photographer/storyteller you can ensure it’s documented in such a way that the human element is the central theme.
+Just because a planned cesarean birth takes place in a surgical theatre, without the spontaneity that generally comes with the onset of natural labour…the birth story doesn’t need to be a clinical one.
+It’s equally as emotive as any birth, and, as a photographer and storyteller, you can ensure it’s documented in a way that the human element is the central theme.

-You can approach it in exactly the same documentary style as you’d approach the birth photography of a natural labour – little to no posing, capturing moments as they happen, looking for the emotions, connections, love, and details, with a sprinkling of wide shots to tie it all together and add context.
+If you are looking for some photo ideas, know that you can approach it in exactly the same documentary style as you’d approach birth photography during natural labour.
+This entails little to no posing, capturing moments as they happen, looking for the emotions, connections, love and details, with a sprinkling of wide shots to tie it all together and add context.